 How does scroll tracking work?

-Then analytics can overlay that data against the other variables, such as traffic source, geography, time of day, device, the URL.
+Then analytics can overlay that data against other variables it collects, such as traffic source, geography, time of day, device, the URL.
 To paint a high fidelity view of what variables are driving the most engagement.

 This data can then be viewed in an online dashboard.

 Platforms like Nudge show you both.
 They show you the average scroll and how many people scroll to a specific point.
 They also show you where customers drop off.
 This is equally important.
 As if there are elements on the page, stopping people from engaging, they should be addressed.
 Or it can help see how well internal links are performing.